4GeeksAcademy/html-tutorial-exercises-course/README.md

 $ cd html-tutorial-exercises-course
 ```

-Note: Once you finish downloading, you will find a "exercises" folder that contains all the exercises within.
+Note: Once you finish downloading, you will find an "exercises" folder that contains all the exercises within.

 3. Start the tutorial/exercises by running the following command at the same level were your bc.json file is: